 - Break out the board games and let the kids play.
 So many good things can be learned from playing board games with others.
 From taking turns to learning how to lose gracefully.
 My favorite place to find inexpensive games is our local thrift store and garage sales.

 2. Create a maker space area for them where they are free to create.
-MAKERSPACE: a place where we gather tools and materials to create, invent, tinker, design, fabricate or otherwise enable individuals, a community or group to make something.
-They possibilities are endless for what the kiddos can and will create.
+MAKERSPACE: a place where we gather tools and materials to create, invent, tinker, design, fabricate, or otherwise enable individuals, a community, or a group to make something.
+The possibilities are endless for what the kiddos can and will create.

 3. Cooking in the classroom.
 This is a favorite for me!